voodoocreation/react-test-wrapper/docs/react-testing-library/Wrapper.md

 Mounts the component with the `react-testing-library` `render` function, using the currently-set data.
 Returns the `RenderResult` returned by the `render` function.

+In addition to the `RenderResult` values, an `updateProps` function is also returned, which wraps a call to the RTL `rerender` method in an `act`, as a convenience method to update props within the component lifecycle.

 How to extend
 -------------